-Strategic Policy S15 Protecting and Enhancing Our Green Infrastructure and the Natural Environment Strategic Ob jectives SO1, SO2, SO11, SO13, SO14.
-The natural environment, including green and blue infrastructure corridors and assets, will be protected, conserved and where possible and appropriate enhanced, in order to maintain the integrity of the District's overall Green Infrastructure network, and help preserve the character of the District and biodiversity present within these areas.
-2. The biodiversity of Ashfield will be maintained and enhanced by: a) protecting, connecting and enhancing important habitats, in particular those identified in the District's Biodiversity Opportunity Maps; and b) promoting native tree planting, well targeted woodland creation and street trees, and encouraging retention of trees, with a view to enhancing biodiversity.
-Evidence base AshfielAshfiel nability Appraisal, August 2021.
-Wood Group UK Ltd d Biodiversity Opportunity Mapping Project 2016.
-Notts BAG. d Green Infrastructure and Biodiversity Technical Paper.
-Ashfield Council.
-National Planning Policy and Guidance NPPF 2Plannir 2021, Part 2: Achieving sustainable development 2021, Part 15: Conserving and enhancing the natural environment og Practice Guidance: Open space, sports and recreational facilities, ights of ways and local green space as of August 2021.
+Strategic Policy S15 Protecting and Enhancing Our Green Infrastructure and the Natural Environment

+Strategic Objectives | SO1, SO2, SO11, SO13, SO14.

+- 1. The natural environment, including green and blue infrastructure corridors and assets, will be protected, conserved and where possible and appropriate enhanced, in order to maintain the integrity of the District's overall Green Infrastructure network, and help preserve the character of the District and biodiversity present within these areas. - 2.
+The biodiversity of Ashfield will be maintained and enhanced by: - a) protecting, connecting and enhancing important habitats, in particular those identified in the District's Biodiversity Opportunity Maps; and - b) promoting native tree planting, well targeted woodland creation and street trees, and encouraging retention of trees, with a view to enhancing biodiversity.

+Evidence base Sustainability Appraisal, August 2021.
+Wood Group UK Ltd Ashfield Biodiversity Opportunity Mapping Project 2016.
+Notts BAG.
+Ashfield Green Infrastructure and Biodiversity Technical Paper.
+Ashfield District Council.
+National Planning Policy and Guidance NPPF 2021, Part 2: Achieving sustainable development NPPF 2021, Part 15: Conserving and enhancing the natural environment Planning Practice Guidance: Open space, sports and recreational facilities, public rights of ways and local green space as of August 2021.